 Few modern parents could bear to imagine living without a pram, flash or basic, but American psychologist and author of ‘The Vital Touch‘, Dr Sharon Heller reminds us that most of the world’s babies receive much more sensory stimulation than our own as they are held and transported in a loving pair of arms rather than being wheeled at arm’s length.
 Dr Heller says, “carried, infants experience body warmth, frequent position change, deep pressure touch, containment, and rocking, to say nothing of the opportunities to balance her head, upright her posture, or use her muscles for clinging.”

-Consider also that, when you carry your baby, she hears your voice as you chatter to her; she feels your touch as you stroke her face and her delicious little body; she smells your familiar odours and feels the textures of your clothing or your bare skin and hair; her view of the world is the same as yours (not just bums and legs or the dark inside of a pram hood).
+Consider also that, when you carry your baby, they hear your voice as you chatter to them; they feel your touch as you stroke their face and their delicious little body; they smell your familiar odours and feel the textures of your clothing or your bare skin and hair; their view of the world is the same as yours (not just bums and legs or the dark inside of a pram hood).
 Another concern is that few strollers or prams are designed so babies can see their mothers.
 According to Dr Heller, “if also unable to feel or hear her mother, the baby may lose sense of her mother altogether and feel alone and, if we can’t see our baby’s faces, we lose moment-to-moment awareness of our baby’s well-being and cannot fine tune to her signals.”

 Many baby products are very useful in small doses ” few isolated mums without other loving arms to share the load can manage to constantly carry their babies and nobody would argue that car seats are non essential or that a desperate mother should feel guilty when a few minutes in a swing can buy her a quick shower ” but overuse or inappropriate use of ‘baby containers’ can hinder infant development as they restrict movement and sensory stimulation and some, such as baby walkers can be potentially dangerous as well.